clinplayer/SEG-MAT/README.md

 ## Acknowlegement

-We would like to acknowledge the following open sources:
+We would like to acknowledge the following projects:

 [Multi-label optimization](https://vision.cs.uwaterloo.ca/code/)